abumusasakib/VisionXAI/README.md

 1. Dataset:

-   - The dataset is a collection of 1333 images paired with five captions in Bengali.
+   - The dataset is a collection of 1333 images paired with five captions in Bengali, and some additional images are added via a custom dataset.
    - It's split into an 80% training set and a 20% test set.
    - Image augmentation is applied to increase data diversity.
    - Captions are vectorized.